 Oh, and I loved the cookies.
 Now, I know you shouldn’t judge a hotel by their cookies, but I can’t help it!

 I would go back just to get more of the warm cookies they give you at check in.

 They were out of this world!
 I noticed they were also available via room service in take home tins.
 Obviously, I had to buy a tin.
 Only it didn’t make it home with me.

 DoubleTree is a little out of the main shopping and restaurant area of Santa Monica and a distance from the beach so we did need to use the car.
 They do provide a free courtesy bus for guests.

-Shutters on the Beach is a stand out, luxury property on the beach at Santa Monica.
+Shutters on the Beach is a standout, luxury accommodation on the beach at Santa Monica.
 There is literally nothing between you and the sand!
-I noticed the property the first time we ventured onto the beach and I was instantly envious of everyone staying there.
+I noticed the 5 star Hotel the first time we ventured onto the beach, and I was instantly envious of everyone staying there.

-I also haven’t included any family accommodation in Venice Beach because when we were looking I wasn’t able to find anything suitable.
+I also hadn’t included any family accommodation in Venice Beach because when we were looking, I wasn’t able to find anything suitable.

 So these are my picks of accommodation in Santa Monica & Venice Beach.
 I haven’t seen everything on offer, but I did make a point of looking at the hotels that were in the spots I liked.